Salable/smol-rag/README.md

 ## Docs

-For setup instructions and general guidance, please refer to [SmolRAG Docs](DOCS.md).
+For setup instructions and general guidance, please refer to the [Docs](DOCS.md).

 ### Example RAG Documentation